-- (2) The certification required in Section 8-4.501(c)(2) (elevation or floodproofing of nonresidential structures); - (3) The certification required in Section 8-4.501(c)(4) (wet floodproofing standard); - (4) The certification required in Section 8-4.503(b) (subdivision standards); - (5) The certification required in Section 8-4.506(a) (floodway encroachments). - (e) Map determinations.
+- (e) Documentation of floodplain development.
+Obtain and maintain for public inspection and make available as needed for the following: - (1) The certification required in Section 8-4.501(c)(1) and Section 8-4.504 (lowest floor elevations); - (2) The certification required in Section 8-4.501(c)(2) (elevation or floodproofing of nonresidential structures); - (3) The certification required in Section 8-4.501(c)(3) (wet floodproofing standard); - (4) The certification required in Section 8-4.503(a)(3) (subdivisions and other proposed development standards); - (5) The certification required in Section 8-4.506(b) (floodway encroachments) - (6) Maintain a record of all variance actions, including justification for their issuance, and report such variances issued in its biennial report submitted to the Federal Emergency Management Agency. - (f) Map determinations.
 Make interpretations where needed, as to the exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
-The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in Section 8-4.405 of this Chapter. - (f) Remedial action.
-Take action to remedy violations of this Chapter as specified in Section 8-4.406.
+The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in Section 8-4.404 of this Chapter. - (g) Remedial action.
+Take action to remedy violations of this Chapter as specified in Section 8-4.303 (Compliance). - (h) Biennial report.
+Complete and submit Biennial Report to FEMA. - (i) Planning.
+Assure community's General Plan is consistent with floodplain management objectives herein.